 Ballpark Metal Roof Pricing Details:

-Just to give you an idea of what to expect in a typical situation, metal roofing costs may range from $3.50 to $12.00 per sq. ft. installed, with the low-end of this pricing range being appropriate for most low-end corrugated and ribbed metal roofs with exposed fasteners, while the higher cost is typically associated with metal shingles, stone-coated steel tiles, and standing seam metal roofs. — The prices tend to increase in that order.
+Just to give you an idea of what to expect in a typical situation, residential metal roofing costs can range from $3.50 to $12.00 per sq. ft. installed, with the low-end of this pricing range being appropriate for most low-end, G-60 corrugated and ribbed metal roofs with exposed fasteners, while the higher cost is typically associated with metal shingles, stone-coated steel tiles, and standing seam metal roofs. — The prices tend to increase in that order.
 Your geographic location, roof steepness, height and its complexity including any level changes, dormers, chimneys and skylights, number of layers of old shingles to be removed, and contractor choice will also have a major effect on your total cost installed.

 Note: many professional roofing contractors price their roofs on a per square basis, where one square is a 10 by 10 foot area or 100 square feet.
 Thus, your total cost in square terms may range from $350 to $1,200 per square of metal roofing installed.
 For comparison, most asphalt shingle roofs will cost anywhere from $300 to $700 per square installed depending on the material choice, roof complexity, installer’s credentials, your geographic area, time of the year, and so forth.